-The Mutz Institute is named after IPA founder John M. Mutz, whose life exemplifies philanthropy, citizenship, and excellence.
+The Mutz Institute is named after one of IPA's founding members, John M. Mutz, whose life exemplifies philanthropy, citizenship, and excellence.
 John Mutz has been president of Lilly Endowment Inc., Lt.
 Governor of Indiana, and a corporate CEO.
-Go here to learn more about this Indiana visionary and watch our video below.
+Go here to learn more about this Indiana visionary.

 Download the application below for detailed instructions on how to apply and submission requirements.
 Please note that submitting your application does not guarantee placement.
 An IPA selection committee will evaluate all written applications, interview potential candidates, and select qualified applicants.